usnistgov/ai-model-reuse/README.md

     **pytorch_models/inference.py** - this file runs inference on a set of test images (or train images if desired).
 Given a model weights file, inference.py will run inference on all images in a folder, and save them in an output directory.

+- UNet: contains the UNet model training code

+    **UNet/train_lmdb_dataset.py** - This is the training file for UNet.
+It takes in an lmdb dataset containing a train and test set, and runs training/validation on the dataset.

+    **UNet/build_lmdb.py** - This is the file that builds the lmdb dataset required to train models.
+Check parameters for more detals.

+    **UNet/unet_model.py** - This is the UNet model implementation.

+    **UNet/unet_dataset.py** - This is the file that creates a pytorch dataset that eventually gets passed into the dataloader.
+It contains the init, getitem, and len functions.

+    **UNet/(isg_ai_pb2.py)(isg_ai_proto.txt)** - These files are for the google protobuf compiler, no need to pay attention to these files.

+    **UNet/augment.py** - This file is not used for training.
+It was pulled from Michael Majurski's original code.

 - preprocess: contains code for tiling and stitching images, evaluating signal-to-noise ratios of images, renaming files, manipulating mask labels, fusing labels with background, and inpainting regions